49ers–Rams rivalry: 2020s

-On January 30, 2022, the 49ers and Rams met for the NFC Championship Game in Los Angeles.
-Although the Rams had lost six consecutive games to the 49ers heading into this important game, the Rams, when it mattered most, won 20–17 despite trailing by 10 in the fourth quarter.
-After finally defeating their rival, the Rams ultimately went on to win Super Bowl LVI.
+On January 30, 2022, the 49ers and Rams met in Los Angeles and competed against each other in the NFC Championship Game for the right to represent the NFC in Super Bowl LVI.
+Despite losing six consecutive regular-season matchups against the 49ers and facing a 10-point deficit heading into the fourth quarter, McVay's Rams came back to defeat San Francisco 20–17.
+After finally defeating their rival, the Rams ultimately went on to win Super Bowl LVI over the Cincinnati Bengals.